Trump denounces UK, Spain over Iran stance

 Trump voiced fury at Spain, where the left-wing government of Prime Minister Pedro Sanchez has not allowed the United States to attack Iran through bases long used by US forces.

-He also pointed to Sanchez's public refusal to join NATO allies in a pledge to boost defense spending to five percent of GDP, a level pushed by Trump which says the United States bears too much of a burden.
+He also pointed to Sanchez's public refusal to join NATO allies in a pledge to boost defence spending to 5 per cent of GDP, a level pushed by Trump which says the United States bears too much of a burden.

 "So we're going to cut off all trade with Spain.
 We don't want anything to do with Spain."